g0t4/ask-openai.nvim/README.md

 " turns into:
 :wall

-:shut it down, now...
-I don't care if I lose my work, I'm done with this POS<Ctrl-b>
+:shut it down...  screw my work, I'm done with this POS<Ctrl-b>
 :qa

 :what is the current filetype?<Ctrl-b>